A Guide to Death and Mourning

 It is considered a mitzvah (a sacred obligation) to sit “shivah” for seven days after the loss of a parent, spouse, child and sibling.
 Shivah traditionally consists of reciting the kaddish (memorial prayer) and refraining from daily activities and business pursuits.
 Each night, a member of the TAE clergy or a fellow-congregant will be available to lead a short service at your home.
 Typically, members of our congregation “sit shivah” for 2 or 3 days.
 However, we would be honored to lead a service each night of the first week of mourning.
 If a minyan (a quorum of 10 Jewish adults) is not expected, we can also arrange to have congregants join you in your house of mourning.
 Mourners recite kaddish with the congregation at the Temple on Shabbat (Friday night and Saturday morning) and then resume shivah on Saturday night.

-Your loved one’s name is recited at the Temple on Friday night and Saturday morning for 30 days.
+Your loved one’s name is recited at the Temple on Friday night for 30 days.

 Shloshim